Michel Sogny: Biography

 Michel Sogny attended École Normale de Musique de Paris, where he pursued piano studies under the direction of Jules Gentil and Yvonne Desportes.
 He holds a master's degree in psychology, a bachelor's degree in literature and a PhD in philosophy, which he completed at the Sorbonne in 1974 under the direction of Vladimir Jankélévitch.
 Michel Sogny is the founder of SOS Talents Foundation.

-Michel Sogny emerged in the world of music in 1970s.
-Soon after, he established himself as an author of an innovative music learning method.

 Along with Valéry Giscard d'Estaing and Franz Liszt's great-grand daughter, Blandine Ollivier de Prévaux, Sogny was one of the founding members of the Franz Liszt French Association.

-In 1974 Michel Sogny founded a music school in Paris.
-As well he opened a literary and musical saloon where he gathered artists, writers and intellectuals.
+In 1974 Michel Sogny founded a music school in Paris as well as opening a literary and musical salon where he gathered artists, writers and intellectuals.

 In 1975, he published his first book, Admiration Créatrice chez List.
 The preface to his book was written by György Cziffra.

-In 1981 he wrote a song Comme un bateau ivre with Jeane Manson, who was his student at that time.
-Same year he appeared in television series Grâce à la Musique – Franz Liszt directed by François Reichenbach.
-He also opened 2nd music school in Geneva.
+In 1981 he appeared in the television series Grâce à la Musique – Franz Liszt directed by François Reichenbach.
+He also opened a second music school in Geneva.

-In 1985, Michel Sogny's piano method was introduced at the Bureau International du Travail à Genève, by its Director General Francis Blanchard, to integrate a cultural dimension within the organization.

-Michel Sogny continued implementing his piano method throughout 1990s.
-He focused on working with young talented pianists.

-On 15 March in 1993 he performed with his student Myriam Gramm, a piano piece for four hands – Grand Galop Chromatique of Franz Liszt at the stage of Grand Théatre de Genève.